-O LORD, open thou our lips.
-And our mouth shall shew forth thy praise.
+O LORD, open thou our lips and our mouth shall shew forth thy praise.

-O God, make speed to save us; O Lord, make haste to help us.
-Glory be to the Father, and to the Son: and to the Holy Ghost; as it was in the beginning, is now, and ever shall be: world without end.
+O God, make speed to save us.

+O Lord, make haste to help us.

+Glory be to the Father, and to the Son, and to the Holy Ghost; as it was in the beginning, is now, and ever shall be, world without end.
 Amen.

 Praise ye the Lord.
-The Lord's name be praised.